Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Experimental Evaluation

 \subsection{Mixing of Edge-Switching, Curveball and Global Curveball}

-In the following we quantitatively study the progress made by Curveball trades compared to edge switching and approximate the mixing time of the underlying Markov chains by a method developed in \cite{Ray2015}.
-We found that this criterion is a more sensitive proxy to the mixing time than previously used alternatives, such as the local clustering coefficient, triangle count and degree assortativity~\cite{Hamann2017b}.
+We are not aware of any practical theoretical bounds on the mixing time of Markov chains of Curveball, Global Curveball or edge switching (see \autoref{section:randschemes}).
+Hence, we quantitatively study the progress made by Curveball trades compared to edge switching and approximate the mixing time of the underlying Markov chains by a method developed in \cite{Ray2015}.
+This criterion is a more sensitive proxy to the mixing time than previously used alternatives, such as the local clustering coefficient, triangle count and degree assortativity~\cite{Hamann2017b}.

 Intuitively, one determines the number of Markov chain steps required until the correlation to the initial state decays.
 Starting from an initial graph $G_0$, the Markov chain is executed for a large number of steps, yielding a sequence $(G_t)_{t\ge0}$ of graphs evolving over time.
 For each occurring edge $e$, we compute a boolean vector $(Z_{e,t})_{t\ge0}$ where a~$1$ at position~$t$ indicates that~$e$ exists in graph $G_t$.
 We then derive the \textsl{$k$-thinned} series $(Z_{e,t}^k)_{t\ge0}$ only containing every $k$-th entry of the original vector $(Z_{e,t})_{t\ge0}$ and use $k$ as a proxy for the mixing time.